-The Vice Chancellor for the 2024 Competition is Casey Magersupp and the Chief Executive Officer is Evan Slupe.
+The Vice Chancellor for the 2025 Competition is MaryBeth Falvey and the Chief Executive Officer is Jay-Jay McCargo.
 All questions should be conveyed via email.

-- B. Each team shall designate one (1) team contact to whom information and briefs may be sent and with whom questions, and concerns may be discussed.
-Each team shall also provide two (2) official email addresses for notices sent by the Moot Court Association pertaining to the Competition. - C. All competitors must abide by the Rules of this Competition.
+- B. Participation in the Seigenthaler-Sutherland Cup First Amendment National Moot Court Competition is contingent upon payment of the application fee of \$900 by October 16, 2024.
+The Intent to Compete application will open on September 16, 2024.
+Payments must be made either through Eventbrite or credit card.
+Payment information will be distributed upon receipt of completion of the Intent to Compete application. - C. Each team shall designate one (1) team contact to whom information and briefs may be sent and with whom questions, and concerns may be discussed.
+Each team shall also provide two (2) official email addresses for notices sent by the Moot Court Association pertaining to the Competition. - D. All competitors must abide by the Rules of this Competition.
 In addition, all competitors are bound by their respective law school honor codes with respect to their conduct under the Rules of this Competition.
-Violation of either is punishable by disqualification.
+Violation of either is punishable by disqualification. - E. The process and deadlines for submitting an Intent-to-Compete application, and the method of selection for the 28-team field for the 2025 Competition, are provided in the invitation-to-compete letter distributed in the Fall of 2024 and available online at the Columbus School of Law Moot Court Association Seigenthaler Sutherland website.